varvet/godmin/README.md

 end
 ```

-That's it.
 The admin section is now authenticated using Devise.

 ## Authorization